 LUCY ST JOHN

-HEAD OF PUBLICITY & ARTIST PROMOTIONS
+HEAD OF PUBLICITY & ARTIST PROMOTIONS | SHE/HER

 ‘You’d be amazed how many people are open and receptive to offering advice and help, seek out industry role models who inspire you.